Javisda/Javisda/README.md

 ### Hi there 👋

+Hi, I am Javier, a game development student who is mainly interested in the field of programming, either computer graphics or general videogame implementation.

 <!--
 **Javisda/Javisda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.